mph-/lcapy/doc/internals.rst

 and worked well.
 It was also more robust when converting zero impedances to admittances and vice-versa.
 For example, 1 / (1 / 0) should give 0.
-However, it is tricky to handle superposition of multiple independent sources, say ac and dc.
+However, it is tricky to handle superposition of multiple independent sources, say AC and DC.
 So instead, the same circuit analysis is performed as for Circuit objects by converting the network to a netlist.

-The current approach needs more thought to deal with the ac/dc/laplace hackery.
-A Component returns s-domain expressions for the `Voc` and `Isc` methods.

 Values and Expressions